 Safe Boating Awareness Week, May 22 – 28

-Be Aware of Cold Water Risks - Cold water can severely impact your ability to swim or even just stay afloat.
-Your best chance of surviving an accidental cold water immersion is to wear your lifejacket!
+Be Aware of Cold-Water Risks - Cold water can severely impact your ability to swim or even just stay afloat.
+Even the best swimmers will feel the effects of a sudden cold-water immersion.
+No matter your swimming ability, best chance of surviving an accidental cold-water immersion is to wear your lifejacket!

 Boating is a favourite pastime for many Canadians.
 It can reduce the stress of social isolation and it’s a great family activity.
 By its very nature, boating provides the ideal way to get out and enjoy the outdoors while still maintaining social distancing practices.

 Stay safe - stay separated – have fun.

 - Wear Your Lifejacket